lukenewman/lukenewman.github.io/_posts/portfolio/2016-01-26-agency-spotter.md

 You can find out more about the app on its [website](http://mobileapp.agencyspotter.com).

-The app is currently Waiting For Review for the App Store.
+The app will be on the App Store on March 1st!

 *Technologies Used*: Objective-C, SimpleAuth, RestKit, Masonry, Chameleon, SDWebImage, Fabric, Crashlytics, Onboard